Genesis Motor

+Genesis was the first luxury division established by a South Korean automaker.
+The brand entered the United States in 2017 and Europe in 2021.
+In August 2023, the brand surpassed 1 million units in cumulative sales.
+In December 2024, the Genesis Magma Racing Team was founded, and at the same time, the brand's first hypercar, the GMR-001, was unveiled.

 History

 Conception and under Hyundai

 Hyundai conceived "Concept Genesis" in 2003 and introduced its first model in 2007 as a "progressive interpretation of the modern rear-wheel drive sports sedan".
 The body design took three years and the total cost of the program was $500 million over a development period of 23 months.
 Reliability testing ran for 800,000 miles.
 There was internal debate whether to sell the Genesis as a Hyundai, or to launch a new brand for it, either as a separate retail chain, or through Hyundai dealerships.
-Hyundai introduced the Genesis in 2008 at the North American International Auto Show.
+Hyundai introduced the Genesis as a Hyundai model in 2008 at the North American International Auto Show.

 Stand-alone brand

+Vice Chairman of Hyundai Motor Group, Chung Eui-sun, who is currently the Chairman of the company, led the entire process of launching the Genesis brand, from the initial planning stage to the recruitment of external personnel and organizational restructuring.